 is named in recognition of the late Dr Isobel Bennet who was one of Australia’s eminent marine biologists.
 The Hermon Slade Raiatea Foundation has provided funding to enable this fellowship.
 The first of these fellowships was awarded in 2008.

-Based in Europe, Zegni Triki is looking forward to the easing of pandemic-related travel restrictions so she can begin work on her fellowship project: Does brain morphology explain the sex differences in the cognitive abilities of cleaner fish?
+Based in Europe, Zegni Triki has had to wait until February 2023 to begin this research due to pandemic-related travel restrictions: Does brain morphology explain the sex differences in the cognitive abilities of cleaner fish?

 2019 Isobel Bennett Fellow

 is funded by the Maple-Brown family.
 The first of these fellowships was awarded in 2020.

 Eva McClure conducted her research at LIRS during 2022: Differential effects of sequential disturbances on the structure and function of coral reefs across the continental shelf.